pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

     :linenos:

 The Python standard is to use multi-line comments with triple quotes at the start of each source file to explain what the code does.
-For now, just use single-line comments everywhere else.
+Use single-line comments everywhere else for now.

 Go ahead and try putting in your own comments.

-Let's try running the program.
-But before we run the program, we need to make sure we are running the *right* program.
+Before we run this program, we need to make sure we are running the *right* program.
 Look at the image below.
 If I select "run" with the green arrow, I will run ``lab_01.py``, *not* the program I want to run.
 You need to right-click on our program and select